metio/terraform-provider-k8s/docs/data-sources/velero_io_pod_volume_backup_v1_manifest.md

 Required:

-- `backup_storage_location` (String) BackupStorageLocation is the name of the backup storage location where the backup repository is stored.
+- `backup_storage_location` (String) BackupStorageLocation is the name of the backup storage locationwhere the backup repository is stored.
 - `node` (String) Node is the name of the node that the Pod is running on.
 - `pod` (Attributes) Pod is a reference to the pod containing the volume to be backed up. (see [below for nested schema](#nestedatt--spec--pod))
 - `repo_identifier` (String) RepoIdentifier is the backup repository identifier.
-- `volume` (String) Volume is the name of the volume within the Pod to be backed up.
+- `volume` (String) Volume is the name of the volume within the Pod to be backedup.

 Optional:

-- `tags` (Map of String) Tags are a map of key-value pairs that should be applied to the volume backup as tags.
+- `tags` (Map of String) Tags are a map of key-value pairs that should be applied to thevolume backup as tags.
-- `uploader_settings` (Map of String) UploaderSettings are a map of key-value pairs that should be applied to the uploader configuration.
+- `uploader_settings` (Map of String) UploaderSettings are a map of key-value pairs that should be applied to theuploader configuration.
 - `uploader_type` (String) UploaderType is the type of the uploader to handle the data transfer.

 <a id="nestedatt--spec--pod"></a>